 Theory Lessons and Tenuto are not available under a Creative Commons license.
-This applies to the user interface, general look and feel, source code, binary code, and all media used by the application (including the modified mobile versions of the lesson content).
+This applies to the user interface, general look and feel, source code, binary code, and all media used by the application.
 Screenshots of the apps and their logos may be used for journalistic purposes and other Fair Use activities.

 The two whole notes with a curved line, the slanted whole note, the quarter note with a horizontal bar, the words and logotype “musictheory.net”, “Tenuto”, “Theory Lessons”, and any combination of the foregoing, whether integrated into a larger whole or standing alone, are musictheory.net, LLC's trademarks.

 You are authorized to use our trademarks on the terms and conditions below:

 musictheory.net, LLC licenses the use of its trademarks on the condition that the trademark licensee use the mark to point to one or more of the following web locations:

 - The musictheory.net website: https://www.musictheory.net